MOLECULAR BASIS OF BACTERIAL INFECTIONS|

 Due to the high amount of practical work within the course, the maximum number of participants is 20.

 General knowledge on molecular cell biology is required (“Cellen” and “Weefsels”).
 Participation in “Infectie & Immuniteit” or a similar course is advised, however not mandatory.
-Students who have not participated in this last course will be provided with additional reading material to study within the first weeks.
 Students from outside the Biomedical Sciences programme should contact the course coordinators to determine if their foreknowledge is sufficient for participation.

 Knowledge and insight